 This pleasant two-reel comedy marked one of the last screen appearances of Mabel Normand, the legendary screen comedienne who established her reputation at Keystone during that studio's glory days.
 Mabel was a founding member of the company back in 1912, and her fortunes were closely tied (off-screen and on) with those of producer Mack Sennett, but once she left Keystone and went to work for other filmmakers her career began to teeter while her private life grew increasingly rocky.
 Mabel's behavior was erratic, and scandals seemed to erupt all around her.
 There were rumors of substance abuse problems, and her health declined.
 Long before Britney Spears or Michael Jackson there was Mabel, and sadly it was she who established the template for Celebrity Meltdown Syndrome.

-ANYTHING ONCE! provides a nice quota of laughs, and features a running gag about Mrs. De Puyster's recent face-lift that still feels topical.
+Anything Once! provides a nice quota of laughs, and features a running gag about Mrs. De Puyster's recent face-lift that still feels topical.
 The lady's surgeon tells her that she must avoid high emotion or else her new face will fall.
 The actress playing this role, Nora Hayden, managed to simulate the weird, stretched look of a woman who has "had work done" that looks eerily genuine.
-I'd never heard of Ms. Hayden before seeing her here, but, while this is Mabel's show, her co-star makes a strong impression in her scenes, and gives the enterprise a welcome boost.
+I wasn't familiar with Ms. Hayden before seeing her here, but, while this is Mabel's show, her co-star makes a strong impression in her scenes, and gives the enterprise a welcome boost.

 5 of 5 people found this review helpful.